-Patella tendon injury
+Patella tendon injuries & tears

-An injured patella tendon can be treated with soft tissue massage, anti-inflammatory medication, and icing.
+An injured patella tendon can be treated with soft-tissue massage, anti-inflammatory medication, and icing.
 When this is not enough, then surgical repair is sometimes required.

 The patellar tendon is a strong tendon extending from the kneecap to the tibial tubercle or the front of the tibia.
 The tendon is surrounded by a synovial sheath.